 Ignition interlock device.
 The court may require you install an ignition interlock device (IID) on any vehicle you own, operate, or have access to.

 Participation in county alcohol and drug problem assessment program.
-The court must order you to attend a county alcohol and drug problem assessment program if you have previously been convicted of a violation of California Vehicle Code Sections 23152 or 23153 that occurred more than 10 years ago.
+The court must order you to attend a DUI Program if you have previously been convicted of a violation of California Vehicle Code Sections 23152 or 23153 that occurred more than 10 years ago.

 Contact The Law Office of Richard Wagner or call 714-721-4423 for a FREE DUI consultation.